Klamath County Court Records

 | Audio recording (electronic) | $10.00 per proceeding |

-Payment must be made in full before the court processes a request.
+Payment must be made in full before the court processes your request.
 The court may take up to 5 business days to respond and 10 or more business days to complete certain requests.
-If the court contacts a requester for additional information or payment and receives no response within 60 business days, the request will be closed.
+If the court reaches out for additional information or payment and receives no reply within 60 business days, the request will be closed.

 Are Court Records Public in Klamath County?

-Oregon’s Public Records Law, codified at ORS 192.311 through 192.478, establishes that court records are part of the public record and may be inspected or copied by any person.
-This principle applies to records maintained by Klamath County courts and offices alike.
+Oregon's Public Records Law, codified at ORS 192.311 through 192.478, establishes that court records are part of the public record and may be inspected or copied by any person.
+This applies to records held by Klamath County courts and offices.

-However, certain categories of court records are exempt from public disclosure either by statute or court order.
-Records that are typically not available for public inspection include:
+That said, certain categories of court records are exempt from public disclosure, either by statute or court order.
+Records that are generally not available for public inspection include:

 - Adoption records — Confidential by statute.
 Access is limited; qualified individuals must submit a Request for Court Adoption Records form.
-Additional information is available on the Oregon Judicial Department’s adoption records access page.
+The Oregon Judicial Department's adoption records access page has further details.

 - Juvenile court records — Confidential under Oregon law, with access governed by the Juvenile Court Records Access Rules.
 Contact the Klamath County Circuit Court directly for guidance on requesting these records.